MUSCLE BUILDING IN WOMEN

 Muscle Growth Response to Training:

-Interestingly, when women and men follow the same resistance training programs, their relative muscle size and strength improvements are similar.
+Interestingly, when women and men follow the same resistance training programs, their relative improvements in muscle size and strength are similar.
 While women may not reach the same absolute levels of muscle mass or strength as men, the percentage gains from their starting points are just as significant (The Journal of Strength & Conditioning Research; PeerJ).
 In practical terms, women are just as capable as men at progressing from where they begin.

 Hormonal and Physiological Factors: